-331 TEST mode can be accessed only by the TEST administrator through a proprietary protocol.
-Once the TOE is changed to NORMAL mode, TEST mode commands are no more available for NORMAL mode.
+379 TEST mode can be accessed only by the TEST administrator through a proprietary protocol.
+Once the TEST Mode is disabled, TEST mode commands are no more available for NORMAL mode.
 Functional test during manufacturing process is only available for TEST mode only.